hasura/pgdeltastream/README.md

 Overview of PGDeltaStream
 -------------------------
-The workflow to use this application is split into 3 phases:
+When a replication slot is created, Postgres takes a snapshot of the current state of the database and records the consistent point from where streaming is supposed to begin.
+To facilitate retrieving data from the snapshot and to stream changes from then onwards, the workflow as been split into 3 phases:

 1. Init: Create a replication slot